RubyMetric/rbenv-for-windows/README.md

 ### shell version

-If we execute the command `rbenv shell 3.1.2`, we will get a new environment variable `$env:RBEVN_VERSION = 3.1.2`, and now your path will be:
+If we execute the command `rbenv shell 3.1.2`, we will get a new environment variable `$env:RBENV_VERSION = 3.1.2`, and now your path will be:

 ```PowerShell
 $env:RBENV_ROOT\3.1.2\bin